Two Scots progress to weekend in Hero Indian Open but it's agnony for one of their comatriots

 “I think the key part is just staying patient,” said the leader.
 “You have quite a few wedges but the pins are so tucked and the course, in general, is so firm, so you feel like you’ve got to make some birdies but par is fine, too.

 “I think the course suits my game.
 You have to have a good strategy and then, if you hit quality irons, then you get a lot of chances.
-That’s what I did in the first two days and now it’s time for some rest and get ready for the weekend.”
+That’s what I did in the first two days.”

 Walker was one of the last players to get into the field, having decided to grab this opportunity on the main tour in a season when he’ll be focusing mainly on the Challenge Tour.